In Exercises 1–4, a population has a mean mu and a standard devia... | Channels for Pearson+

 Step 1: Recall the formula for the mean of the sampling distribution of sample means.
 The mean of the sampling distribution (denoted as μₓ̄) is equal to the population mean (μ).
 Therefore, μₓ̄ = μ.

-Step 2: Substitute the given value of the population mean (μ = 1275) into the formula.
-This means the mean of the sampling distribution is also 1275.
+Step 2: Substitute the given value of the population mean (μ = 45) into the formula.
+This means that the mean of the sampling distribution of sample means is also 45.

-Step 3: Recall the formula for the standard deviation of the sampling distribution of sample means.
-The standard deviation of the sampling distribution (denoted as σₓ̄) is equal to the population standard deviation (σ) divided by the square root of the sample size (n).
-The formula is: σₓ̄ = σ / √n.

 Verified video answer for a similar problem: